 Worried about being replaced by AI in recruiting and sourcing?
 With the way current media and AI hopefuls are directing the AI narrative, I would be too.
 Artificial Intelligence has become a looming presence in many job markets, especially talent acquisition because it can outperform humans in practically every field without the hindrance of human error.
 Many fear the advent of AI is the herald of impending layoffs and company downsizing as new advances in technology worm their way into businesses, replacing the hard-earned positions of many a recruiter and sourcer.

 It’s ironic, however, that countless job positions remain vacant and employers still have a hard time reaching out to applicants and maintaining communication with them.
 Amidst all the doubt and uncertainty regarding the future of human labor as AI continues to grow, employers still have major problems creating and maintaining solid talent acquisition strategies.
-That’s why we think AI will never fully take the place of the physical human workforce.
+That’s why we think AI recruitment tools will never fully take the place of the physical human workforce.

 1. AI automates tasks, not relationship-building.

 The best feature about most AI technology associated with talent acquisition is that it can automate the redundant tasks in the recruitment process.
 For example, some AI software can source quality candidates across social media platforms in a matter of minutes with their high-powered search algorithms.
 They match experience with interactions to determine the candidate’s fit with the position – a task that would normally take an entire team to complete.
 With natural language processing, AI-powered chatbots can easily analyze questions and generate accurate responses to questions and queries candidates have.
 It also allows some chatbots to conduct basic interviews to help weed through large-scale applicant pools.

 But does successful automation qualify human sourcers as “obsolete?”